khaors/geocompr/main.md

 "There exist no all-purpose projections, all involve distortion when far from the centre of the specified frame" [@bivand_applied_2013].
 For geographic CRSs the answer is often [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84), not only for web mapping (covered in the previous paragraph) but also because GPS datasets and thousands of raster and vector datasets are provided in this CRS by default.
 WGS84 is the most common CRS in the world so it is worth knowing it's EPSG code: 4326.
-This 'magic number' can be used to convert objects with unusual projected CRSs something that is widely understood with a sinle command, such as`st_transform(london_proj, 4326)`.
+This 'magic number' can be used to convert objects with unusual projected CRSs something that is widely understood.

 What about when a projected CRS is required?
 In some cases it is not something that we are free to decide: